zadorlab/KinBot/README.md

 Clone the project in your home directory, which will create the ~/KinBot directory.

 ## Documentation
+(under construction)
 See the manual in the docs/ directory.

 ## Registration
-If you want to stay updated about the project (new version coming soon), regiter here.
+If you want to stay updated about the project (new version coming soon), register here: (under construction)

 ## Authors
 * Judit Zador (jzador@sandia.gov)